AAMasters/ALGOToken/labs/algo-token-playground/README.md

 * `address`: the address of the contract
 * `name`: the alias name for the specified contract address

-## Algo Contracts
+## Intelli Contracts

 The detailed specification of the following contracts can be found in the "Smart Contracts Requirements / Specifications" document.

 The goal of this document is to describe the commands available in the playground.
 For the behavior/business rules check the mentioned document.

-### AlgoToken
+### IntelliToken

-AlgoToken is an standard ERC20 token contract.
+IntelliToken is an standard ERC20 token contract.
 All available functions belong the ERC20 specification.

-The following commands are supported for the `AlgoToken` contract:
+The following commands are supported for the `IntelliToken` contract:

 #### deploy-algotoken

 `deploy-algotoken [-n <contract_name>]`

-Creates a new instance of the `AlgoToken` contract.
+Creates a new instance of the `IntelliToken` contract.

 >Example: `deploy-algotoken -n token`